nataliethistime/songdown-transpose/README.md

 # License

-This project is made with :heart: under the MIT license by Nathan McCallum.
+This project is made with love, under the MIT license, by [@1vasari](https://twitter.com/1vasari). :heart: